Rongronggg9/RSS-to-Telegram-Bot/README.md

 # RSS to Telegram bot
-A self hosted telegram python bot that dumps posts from a RSS feeds to a telegram chat.
-This script was created because all the third party services were unrealiable.
+A self-hosted telegram python bot that dumps posts from RSS feeds to a telegram chat.
+This script was created because all the third party services were unreliable.
 ### Docker
 For the docker image go to: